Cancer treatment—radiation dose administered, total Gray N[NN.NN]

 The radiation dose administered records the largest prescribed dose to the target.
 This means that for patients that have a boost treatment, the largest prescribed dose is the addition of the boost to the other phases of treatment.

-Record the largest prescribed dose to the target site for all courses of radiotherapy delivered to the patient during the course of treatment.
+Record the largest prescribed dose to the target site for all courses of radiotherapy delivered to the patient during the initial course of treatment.
+The initial course of treatment is treatment administered to the patient from diagnosis and before disease progression or recurrence.

 The radiation dose administered is recorded regardless of whether the course of treatment is completed as intended, and regardless of the intent or timing of treatment.